READ ME

 2. Stay away from these items:

-Possessing, acquiring, purchasing, or trading explosives, weapons, drugs, illegal goods or any other potentially harmful items is strictly forbidden.
+Possessing, acquiring, purchasing, or trading explosives, weapons, drugs (including now illegal marijuana), illegal goods or any other potentially harmful items is strictly forbidden.
 Fireworks and Khom Loy (candle-lit paper lanterns) are also not allowed.
 Please do not bring or use glass bottles.
 Please properly dispose of bonfires and charcoal to avoid any fire hazards.

 3. Keep clean: